acmailer/acmailer/README.md

 The renderer can be changed to another one (ie. Twig or Blade).
 It just needs to implement `Zend\View\Renderer\RendererInterface`.

 By default AcMailer uses the default `ViewRenderer` service via an alias, `mailviewrenderer`.
-You can override that alias in your `service_manager` configuration in order to change the renderer service to be used:
+You can override that alias in your `service_manager` configuration in order to change the renderer service to be used (thanks to [kusmierz](https://github.com/kusmierz)):

 ```php